waypointnda/waypoint/nda.md

 ### Give Notice of Required Disclosure

 If legally permitted, _Receiving Party_ shall promptly notify _Disclosing Party_ of the nature of the requirement and the _Confidential Information_ affected.
-If practical, _Receiving Party_ shall give notice quickly enough to afford _Disclosing Party_ practical chance to start a proceeding to protect the confidentiality of the _Confidential Information_.
+If practical, _Receiving Party_ shall give notice quickly enough to afford _Disclosing Party_ a practical chance to start a proceeding to protect the confidentiality of the _Confidential Information_.
 On _Disclosing Party_ request, _Receiving Party_ shall cooperate with _Disclosing Party_ in any such proceeding by providing reasonable assistance.

 ###  Reimburse Expenses of Cooperation